BhavyaNayak04/cd-project/README.md

 # My Picky Compiler

-This project implements a the first two important phases of a compiler (scan and parse) for a small hypothetical programming language.
+This project implements the first two important phases of a compiler (scan and parse) for a small hypothetical programming language.
 It performs **lexical analysis**, **syntax analysis**, and visualizes the **parse tree** as a generated image.

-The compiler is designed to process this input code:
+It is designed to process this input code:

 ```
 X: integer;